linode/docs/docs/websites/host-a-website-with-high-availability/index.md

         mkdir -p /data/example-volume

 1. Create a distributed replicated volume.
 This step needs to be done on only one of the nodes in your pool.
-In this example, we're using the hostname and volume name configuration we used above, so replace those names with the ones you chose:
+In this example, we create the volume `example-volume`, which sets `/data/example-volume` as the brick storage directory for each linode in the network.
+Replace the volume name and the hostname values with your own:

         gluster volume create example-volume replica 3 gluster1:/data/example-volume gluster2:/data/example-volume gluster3:/data/example-volume force

 1. Start the volume to enable replication among servers in your pool.
-Replace `example-volume` with the name you chose:
+Replace `example-volume` with your volume name:

         gluster volume start example-volume